marihemori/CatHack/README.md

 # CatHack
-A new bot for Dsicord.
+A new bot for Discord.